RobertoJoseph/RobertoJoseph/README.md

-## I'm a Student in German University in Egypt in Computer Science and Engineering
+## I'm a Student in German University in Cairo in Computer Science and Engineering

 - 🌱 I'm currently learning MERN Stack